advaith1/howtodiscord/docs/bugs/bug-hunter/approve-deny.md

 - Be respectful
 - With duplicate reports, include links to the Trello ticket

 A common misconception is that you can deny a bug report for a bug in #Denied-Bugs. **This is completely incorrect.** There are no circumstances where bugs can be denied for being related to or a duplicate of a denied bug.
+However, you might be able to deny a bug for the same reason the bug was denied earlier.
 ![Dabbit no deny deny](https://itspugle.is-a-bad-waifu.com/ed8718.png)

 ### Approving Bug Reports
 Even when approving, it's a good habit to learn to include a simple note like "can reproduce".
 Here is an example of some good approve and deny reasons:

 `!deny 0001 | Cannot Reproduce - MacBook Air 2013 13" [10.12.6 Sierra], Discord Canary [0.0.154]`
 `!approve 0002 | Can Reproduce - Lenovo ThinkPad [Windows 10 Creators], Discord Canary [0.0.163]`